 Since it is concerned with not on the plan of production but also implementing the production process is the right way following are few of objectives:

 Production Planning is required to achieve proper and predefined results.
 When production is planned, it results in appropriate and effective utilization of available resources and inputs which go into production.
 Avoiding wastage of available resources and optimum use of required resources is one of the objectives of production planning.

 Proper planning is ensured so that a continuous and steady production flow of products is there in the factory.
 All machines are used to a maximum extent, and a regular production will ensure consistent supply to the employees, workers, as well as the customers.

 3. Resource estimation

-Production planning will help to estimate the required resources of men and materials which are necessary for the production process.
-This estimate will be used in sales forecasting so that there is a proper sync between production and sales.
+It will help to estimate the required resources of men and materials which are necessary for the production process.
+This estimate will be used in sales forecasting so that there is proper sync between production and sales.
 This also affects inventory management directly.

 4. Inventory management

 A planned production will ensure optimum inventory and always avoid under or overstocking.
 Required stocks are still maintained, and because the production supply is steady, the production demands are met.
 Required inventory is always available for customers because of continuous production in a planned way, which is happening in the factory.